dansmyers/SystemsSoftwarePrinciples/Labs/5-REST-Part-2.md

 ## Interact

 Update `index.html` to the following.
-This code introduced several new elements.
+This code introduces several new elements.

 ```
 <!DOCTYPE html>